kitian616/jekyll-TeXt-theme/case-study.md

 <div class="flex-container">
   <div style="flex: 1;">
    Once the job finishes executing, the job process returns with an exit code.
-The `run` process has access to this exit code because the job process is run as a child of the `run` process.
-The `run` process sends an end ping to the Monitoring Service.
+The <code class="language-plaintext highlighter-rouge">run</code> process has access to this exit code because the job process is run as a child of the <code class="language-plaintext highlighter-rouge">run</code> process.
+The <code class="language-plaintext highlighter-rouge">run</code> process sends an end ping to the Monitoring Service.
   </div>

   <div style="flex: 3;">